Mynameisnotlenny/Premium-RP-Rules/README.md

 - Banned from the guild entirely
 # Respect & Professionalism
 - Players who submit tickets are required to maintain a level of courtesy and professionalism towards the community moderators and staff team.
 We will not tolerate any disrespect, name-calling, or any hostility in the tickets.

+- want to say thank you to FKK for the rules formatting structure